 Understand the skills, tech readiness, and innovative capacity in a region.
 If the workers available are highly skilled, have access to current technology, and can operate in a dynamic and innovative environment, then they can work more efficiently and compensate for fewer workers overall.
 To ensure that capacity, employers should consider investing in training and support to help workers adapt to new changes and developments in their field.

-The global labor shortage is already making itself felt for employers around the world, and as population trends continue, the strain on anyone hiring will only continue to grow.
-Aging populations and shifting immigration patterns, combined with rapidly changing demand for skills, will combine to make hiring harder in the years to come.
+The global labour shortage is already making itself felt for employers around the world, and as population trends continue, the strain on anyone hiring will only continue to grow.
+Ageing populations and shifting immigration patterns, combined with rapidly changing demand for skills, will combine to make hiring harder in the years to come.
 To learn more about the global demographic drought, and dive deeper into strategies to address it, download the Workers Wanted Worldwide report below.